Downloading and Running the Juniper Advanced Threat Prevention Cloud Script

 request security pki ca-certificate enroll ca-profile aamw-ca

-Note that you cannot enroll the SRX Series device to Juniper Sky ATP if the SRX device is in FIPS mode due to a PKI limitation.
+Note that you cannot enroll the SRX Series device to Juniper ATP Cloud if the SRX device is in FIPS mode due to a PKI limitation.

-To check your certificates, see Troubleshooting Juniper Sky Advanced Threat Prevention: Checking Certificates.
+To check your certificates, see Troubleshooting Juniper Advanced Threat Prevention Cloud: Checking Certificates.
 We recommend that you re-run the op script if you are having certificate issues.